 Here’s the truth.
 There are millions of us in Singapore who live each day peacefully without being spied on or threatened.
-In fact, the Internet is currently full of Singaporean grouches about how the government is not doing enough or not paying enough attention.
-As a visitor, none of these should concern you, especially given it’s well-known the Singapore government loves visitors.
-To put it in another way, do not buy nonsensical and archaic rumors about how the Singaporean government constantly supervises and intimidates its citizen.
+In fact, the Internet is currently full of Singaporean grouches about how the government is not doing enough, or not paying enough attention.
+As a visitor, none of these local sentiments should concern you, especially given it’s a known fact the Singapore government adores visitors.
+To put it in another way, do not believe nonsensical and archaic rumors about how the Singaporean government constantly supervises and intimidates its citizen.
 As long as you aren’t here to compromise their rule, you have nothing to worry about at all.
 (Which is the same for any other country.)

 22. Singaporean Rules About Public Cleanliness and Order Are Way Exaggerated.

-In the 80s, some cheeky company came up with the “Singapore is a Fine City” tee as a pun on how there is a plethora of fines for all sorts of minor offenses.
-Humorous as it seemed at that moment, this paints an awful image of the country over the long-run.
+In the 80s, some cheeky company came up with the “Singapore is a Fine City” tee as a pun on how there is a plethora of fines for all sorts of minor offenses in the country.
+Humorous as it seemed at that moment, this painted an awful image of the country over the long-run.

 There are indeed many types of fines in Singapore.
 If you examine them, though, you will realize that all are meant to discourage unpleasant public behavior.
-Behave as you would do in your friend’s home and there is no reason why you should even be thinking about these fines.
+Behave as you would do in your friend’s home and there is no reason why you should even be concerned about these fines.
 To highlight, some of these laws actually keeps you safe.
-Who in the right mind would want to dash across a busy downtown road?
+Who in the right mind would want to dash across one of our busy downtown roads?